umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/version-specific-upgrades/migrate-from-8-to-latest.md

 ---
 description: >-
-  This article will provide steps on how to migrate a Umbraco 8 Cloud project to Umbraco 10.
+  This article will provide steps on how to migrate a Cloud project from Umbraco 8 to the latest version of Umbraco.
 ---

 # Migrate from Umbraco 8 to the latest version